-On the basis of the applications it receives, the Ministry of Petroleum and Energy awards production licences to groups of companies.
+On the basis of the applications received, production licences are awarded to groups of companies.
 Awards are made on the basis of fair, objective and non-discriminatory criteria that are announced in advance.

 Unofficial translations of the standard agreements for petroleum activities and model production licences:

 Model production licence (in Norwegian):Model production licence for awards in numbered licensing rounds (frontier areas).

 Model Production Licence APA: Model production licence for awards in APA rounds (mature areas).

 Attachment Joint Operating Agreement and Accounting Agreement Companies being awarded a production licence are obliged to enter into an Agreement for petroleum activities.
 The agreement consists of two parts: Special provisions and an attachment containing enclosure A – Joint Operating Agreement and enclosure B – Accounting Agreement

 Model joint operating agreement for stratigraphically divided production licences: Licensees in production licences for stratigraphically divided areas will be required to enter into a joint operating agreement for the stratigraphically divided area.

 Model unit agreement This model agreement has been formulated in cooperation with Norsk Olje og Gass and was approved by the Ministry of Petroleum and Energy in February 2012.
 The agreement is based on the model joint operating agreement.